Understanding Texas State Jail Felony Laws

 State jails house felony offenders, but just because you’ve been convicted of a felony doesn’t mean you’ll be sent to a state jail.
 Read on to learn more about state jails and how a dedicated Fort Worth criminal defense lawyer can help your situation.

 In Texas, convicted felony offenders may be sent to either state jail or prison.
-Generally speaking, if you’ve been convicted of a higher level felony, you’ve got a better chance of going to prisons, with state jail being reserved for certain lower level defenders.
+Generally speaking, if you’ve been convicted of a higher-level felony like a DWI in Tarrant County, you’ve got a better chance of going to prison, with state jail being reserved for certain lower-level offenders.

-The state of Texas has different classifications for felony level crimes:
+The state of Texas has different classifications for felony-level crimes.
+More information can be found at

 - State-Jail Felonies